shmiggy1010/shmiggy1010.github.io/README.md

 # shmiggy1010.github.io
 this is the seocnd edition my github.io page site.
+View it at https://shmiggy1010.github.io/

-I used Bootstrap and some good old jQuery to create it this version which is a clone of https://startbootstrap.com/template-overviews/resume/ with customizations.
+I used Bootstrap and some good old jQuery to create it.

+This version clones the template of https://startbootstrap.com/template-overviews/resume/ and adds various customizations.